yueyu19/yueyu19.github.io/_teaching/law-of-cosines.md

 Notice that the above equation is indeed equivalent to the law of cosines.
 In particular, $x^1, x^2$ and $x^3$ are the coordinates of the three vertices of the triangle.
 The length of each side of the triangle is measured by the $\ell_2$-norm.
 In addition, the cosine (together with a negative sign) is now hidden in the inner product term.

-There you have it, a **skeleton key** to unlock many seemingly enigmatic convergence proofs in convex optimization!
+There you have it, the **skeleton key** to unlock many seemingly enigmatic convergence proofs in convex optimization!

 How can a simple equation be that useful?